 Waddinxveen.

-WBN, KVA Dordrecht, Waddinxveen, Vordere Wasserstellung.
-(2)
+WBN, KVA Dordrecht, Waddinxveen, Vordere Wasserstellung, Oude Dreef.

 Most part of the railroad track between Gouda and Waddinxveen was part of the Vordere Wasserstellung because of its structure with heights and waterways.

-The "Vordere Wasserstellung" was a German retardation line about 30-50 km's land inwards behind the dunes.
-In case of a landing on the Dutch coast and a break trough they could fall back on this prepared line to slow down the advance of troops from Amsterdam to Dordrecht.
-The Germans used the technique of inundation, by setting parts of the land underwater with about 60cm.
-They also made light defence objects like field gun emplacements, barbed wire lines and mine fields to close the gaps in between.
+The "Erste or Vordere Wasserstellung" was a German line about 30-50 km's land inwards behind the dunes to slow down advancing enemy troops.
+In case of a landing on the Dutch coast and a break trough, they could fall back on this prepared stopping line from Amsterdam-Alphen a/d Rijn-Gouda-Dordrecht-Moerdijk-Roosendaal.
+The Germans used the technique of inundation, by setting parts of the land underwater about 60cm deep.
+They also made light defence objects like small gun emplacements, barbed wire lines and mine fields to close the gaps in between.

 Types: